top of page

 Bilateral Integration

-Bilateral integration is the ability of your brain to coordinate and use both sides of your body together smoothly.
-It helps you do things like walk, run, and use both hands together for tasks like tying your shoes or catching a ball.
-Essentially, it's about good communication between your brain and both sides of your body.
+Bilateral integration is your brain's ability to coordinate both sides of your body smoothly.
+It helps with activities like walking, running, tying shoes, and catching a ball.
+Essentially, it ensures good communication between your brain and both sides of your body.

 Binocular Accommodative Facility